apimash/StarterKits/APIMASH_MeetupPOI_StarterKit/APIMASH_MeetupPOI_StarterKit/readme.md

  - Snapped View: Snapped view is partially implemented (via the CSS media queries from the Grid App template), but the snapped view will need to be improved prior to submitting an app for the Windows Store.
  - App Images: Splash Screen, app tile logos, etc. need to be provided prior to submitting an app based on this starter kit for certification in the Windows Store

+##**DISCLAIMER**:

+The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
+Both Microsoft and I do not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in using their own Web server configurations.

+Microsoft and I do not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the sample code.
+Microsoft and I disclaim all warranties, express or implied, and in particular, disclaims all warranties of merchantability, fitness for a particular purpose, and warranties related to the code, or any service or software related thereto.

+Microsoft and I shall not be liable for any direct, indirect or consequential damages or costs of any type arising out of any action taken by you or others related to the sample code.

 ----------

 ##Change Log